Join the Drama Section to take part in our annual family pantomime and other quality productions throughout the year.

 Solihull Society of Arts was set up in 1944 and today has six sections – Art, Drama, Local History, Recorded Music, Solihull On Stage and SOSage Factory.
-The longest-running society for the practice and appreciation of the arts in Solihull, we are delighted to be celebrating our 75th year in 2019.
+The longest-running society for the practice and appreciation of the arts in Solihull, we celebrated our 75th birthday in 2019.

 Each section has a varied programme of events running throughout the year and we’re always looking for new members.
 See each section’s page for more information and get in touch if you’re interested in joining!